The federal government is still shut down. Here's what that means across the country

 Democrats in the Senate refused to vote for the Republican short-term funding bill that passed the House but did not include an extension of the health care tax credits.
 Democrats are also hoping to repeal cuts to health care programs that were put in place as part of the GOP spending and tax bill that passed over the summer.

-NPR's Deirdre Walsh reports that some Democrats say Nov.
-1 could be a key date in talks to loosen the current gridlock.
-That date marks the beginning of open enrollment for people getting coverage through the ACA, when subscribers could see big premium increases unless the subsidies that have been helping people pay for coverage since 2021 are extended.
+Nov.
+1 marked the beginning of open enrollment for people getting coverage through the ACA, when subscribers could start to see big premium increases unless the subsidies that have been helping people pay for coverage since 2021 are extended.

 What about WIC and SNAP benefits?

-The Trump administration says it will use $4.5 billion in a contingency fund for SNAP payments this month.
-That comes after they stopped for millions of people over the weekend — the first time the country's largest anti-hunger program has been suspended since it began six decades ago — and after two federal judges ruled that freezing payments for the country's biggest anti-hunger program is unlawful.
+The government "failed to consider the harms individuals who rely on those benefits would suffer," said U.S. District Court Judge John McConnell Jr. The ruling comes in response to a challenge filed by cities and nonprofits after the administration said it would halt funding on Nov.
+1. McConnell and another federal judge in Boston ordered the government to use emergency funds to keep SNAP funding flowing, but Trump administration officials said it was only able to partially cover the payments.

-But the contingency fund only covers about half the full cost of SNAP benefits each month.
-States — who administer SNAP — will now have to recalculate for partial payments.
-And in a recent court filing officials say that could take weeks or even months, especially in states with older systems.
-The administration also says depleting its contingency fund means there will be no money to sign up new people for SNAP in November — and it's also unclear what doing so would mean for SNAP payments in December if the shutdown persists.
+The Trump administration had said it will dip into a contingency fund for SNAP payments this month, but recipients would get at most 65% of their normal benefits.
+States — who administer SNAP — would need to recalculate for partial payments.
+And in a recent court filing officials say that could take weeks or even months, especially in states with older systems for folks to get the money on their EBT cards.

-Read more on the impact of this potential lapse across the country, here. — and you can read more here about how food banks are bracing for it
+The administration said depleting its contingency fund means there will be no money to sign up new people for SNAP in November — and it's also unclear what doing so would mean for SNAP payments in December if the shutdown persists.

 A separate nutrition program is also at risk.
 The Supplemental Nutrition Program for Women, Infants and Children (WIC) provides nutrition education, breastfeeding support, and other healthcare screenings for 7 million people.
 Some states are now using emergency funds to keep clinics open and benefits available, but the National WIC Association says those funds are running out quickly.